bow-swift/bow/README.md

 ### How to run the documentation project

-- Go to the directory `contents/Documentation`.
+- Go to the root directory.
-- Run `pod install` to get all dependencies.
+- Run `nef compile --project Documentation.app` to get all dependencies.
-- Open `Documentation.xcworkspace` and run the project.
+- Open `Documentation.app` and run the project.

 For further information, refer to our [Contribution guidelines](CONTRIBUTING.md).